- Instructions for Form 990-BL - Introductory Material

 Check the "Disqualified person" box when the return is filed by a disqualified person who is liable for section 4951 tax only.

 Taxpayer identification number.

 Enter the EIN of the black lung benefit trust.
 If the return is being filed by a trustee or disqualified person, also enter that person's SSN or EIN.

 Each trust should have only one employer identification number.
 If the trust has more than one number and has not been advised which one to use, you should notify the:Internal Revenue Service Center

 Ogden, UT 84201-0027

-Inform them what numbers the trust has, the name and address to which each number was assigned, and the address of its principal office.
+Inform the IRS Center what numbers the trust has, the name and address to which each number was assigned, and the address of its principal office.
 The IRS will then advise you which number to use.